oasis-tcs/mqtt/contributions/mqtt-sn-v-2-0-incubator/prose/share/mqtt-sn-v2.0-draft.md

 **Position**: bits 0 and 1 of the SUBACK Flags.

 Determines the format of the topic value.
-Refer to [[2.4 Topic Types]](#topic-types) for the definition of the various topic types.
+Refer to [2.4 Topic Types](#topic-types) for the definition of the various topic types.

 «<mark title="Requirement MQTT-SN-3.8.2.1-1"><a name="MQTT-SN-3.8.2.1-1"></a>The Topic Type in the SUBACK packet MUST be either Predefined Topic Alias or Session Topic Alias</mark>»\[MQTT‑SN‑3.8.2.1‑1].